-“If I’m going to go all that way, I want to see some bloody snow!” ~ Alyse.
+“If I’m going to go all that way, I want to see some snow!” ~ Alyse.

-When the opportunity arose for me to spend 3 weeks in Europe during the month of March a few years ago, my initial thought as an Aussie was “SNOW.”
+When the opportunity arose for me to spend 3 weeks in Europe one winter, my initial thought as an Aussie was “SNOW.”
 I knew there would be loads of reasons to visit Switzerland in winter – even as a non-skier – so I figured why not go back and create awesome memories to rival the ones I made there during the summer a few years prior?

 Little did I know Switzerland was about to take my breath away in a way that hadn’t been done before.